 There are three places on a Google Search Results page that are completely independent of one another where ranking comes into play.

-The first section (at the top of the page and sometimes at the bottom as well) is Google AdWords.
-These are marked by a green “ad” symbol and are determined entirely through the AdWords PPC (Pay-Per-Click) advertising program.
-These spaces are not subject to the Google algorithm and instead depend on how much a company is bidding per click, as well as quality score (relevance of the content on the landing page to the search), and competition.
-You will not show up there if you aren’t in the AdWords PPC program.
+The first section (at the top of the page and sometimes at the bottom as well) is Google Ads.
+These are marked by an “ad” symbol and are determined entirely through the Google PPC (Pay-Per-Click) advertising program.
+These spaces are not subject to the Google algorithm and instead depend on how much a company is bidding per click, as well as quality score (relevance of the content on the landing page to the search) and competition.
+You will not show up there if you aren’t in the Google Ads PPC program.

 The second place is Maps.
 Maps results are delivered to a searcher when they are searching for a business or service “with intent.”
 What “with intent” means is that Google has determined that the searcher is looking for a business near a physical location.
 If you expand the Maps results, it will take you to Google Maps, which shows a much larger bank of results within a given area.